-It’s well known that exercise leads to increased blood flow to the brain, which has several cognitive benefits, such as alertness, better concentration, more positive mood and so on.
+It’s well known that exercise leads to increased blood flow to the brain, which has several cognitive benefits, such as alertness, better concentration, more positive mood, and so on.

-Exercising also improves memory by releasing cathepsin B. It’s a protein which triggers the growth of neurons and forms new connections in the hippocampus, a section of the brain playing a vital role in memory.
+Exercising also improves memory by releasing cathepsin B. It’s a protein that triggers the growth of neurons and forms new connections in the hippocampus, a section of the brain playing a vital role in memory.

 Memory improvement necessarily doesn’t require rigorous exercise.
 Just 150 minutes of walking every week has been known to improve memory.

 Australian researchers conducted a study involving 700 participants over 15 years.
 The researchers concluded that maintaining close relationships helps in improving memory.
 Other studies have also indicated that socializing helps prevent memory loss through dementia and Alzheimer’s disease.

 Since better relationships are also linked to happiness and improvement in a number of health parameters, it’s a great reason to invest more in your current relationships as well as get back in touch with people you haven’t spoken to for years.

 12. New Stimulating Hobbies Will Improve Your Memory

 Columbia University researchers have found that people having more than six hobbies have a 38% lower chance of developing dementia.
 Researchers at Berkeley, California also found that people who regularly engage in activities that stimulate their brains avoid the formation of a protein that causes Alzheimer’s.

 The key is to pick up new hobbies that force you to expand the capabilities of your mind.